U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 It starts with real-world service examples such as the Threads feed, Amazon shopping cart, Netflix streaming UI, Google Docs collaborative editing, Micro Frontend, and Observability.

-Therefore, students will develop the ability to explain why such a structure is necessary, going beyond simply "how to implement it."
+Therefore, students will develop the ability to explain why such structures are necessary, going beyond simply "how to implement" them.

-3. In the era of AI writing code, frontend is shifting toward Agentic UI
+3. In the era where AI writes code, frontend is shifting toward Agentic UI

-AI can already write a lot of frontend code.
+AI can already write a significant amount of frontend code.

-Buttons, forms, card UIs, CRUD screens, API call codes, and basic styling are being created faster and faster.
+Buttons, forms, card UIs, CRUD screens, API call code, and basic styling are being created faster and faster.

 Therefore, simple implementation skills alone may weaken a frontend developer's competitive edge.